komuw/naz/README.md

 class RedisExampleBroker(naz.q.BaseBroker):
     """
-    use redis as our queue.
+    use redis as our broker.
     This implements a basic FIFO queue using redis.
     Basically we use the redis command LPUSH to push messages onto the queue and BRPOP to pull them off. https://redis.io/commands/lpush